yadavarvind-98/Credit-Card-Transactions-SQL-Project/README.md

 ## Tools Used

-MySQL - for writing SQL queries
+MySQL - to write SQL queries

 PowerPoint - to prepare presentation